a-student/BetterVectorDrawable/README.md

 See section **BetterVectorDrawable library** there for the converter command, which produces vector drawables understandable by the lib.

 ## Converting vector drawable to Bitmap
-The lib contains the util class to allow you to convert almost any drawable to a Bitmap.
-[Read more](docs/BitmapUtil.md)
+The lib contains the util class that allows you to convert almost any drawable to a Bitmap.
+[Read more.](docs/BitmapUtil.md)

 ## Path’s fillType attribute
 The lib additionally supports specifying `better:fillType` attribute on a path.
 This gives you ability to control how the inside of the path is determined.